Lucaterre/spacyfishing/README.md

 ### How to process a long text?

+Process NER and disambiguate a long text can be really tricky.
-When processing a long text it is possible to raise an error due to the limit set by `nlp.max_length`.
+In fact, spaCy can be raised an exception due to the default limit parameter `nlp.max_length`.
-It is possible to apply spaCy fishing on a very long text with [`nlp.pipe()`](https://spacy.io/api/language#pipe) method.
-We provide an example with the script [`process_long_text.py`](examples/process_long_text.py) that guarantees to pass all the context of the entities to be disambiguated in entity-fishing.
+The strategy here is to pass a text as batch of sentences with [`nlp.pipe()`](https://spacy.io/api/language#pipe) method and, then pass entities to spacyfishing with all context (not only the sentences, to help disambiguation) and all entities with continuous characters offsets (start and end characters positions are re-calculated).
+You can use a provided script [`process_long_text.py`](examples/process_long_text.py) that can help to process huge text.
+For example, a text with `2 073` sentences and `12 901` to disambiguate can be processed in about a minute (with no extra information) and in less than 1 minute 30 (with extra information and properties filter applied).

 ## Configuration parameters